 \section{Introduction}

-\IEEEPARstart{L}{ocalization} technology is critical for highly autonomous robot swarm.
-Unlike mono mobile robots, swarm robotics need to estimate not only the state of each robot itself but also the state of the other robots.
-In recent years, simultaneous localization and mapping technology \cite{xu2022omni, tian2022kimera, lajoie2020door, choudhary2017distributed} for swarm robot, including aerial swarm has been greatly developed, these method are well-known as cooperative SLAM (CSLAM) or multi-robot SLAM.
+\IEEEPARstart{L}{ocalization} technology is critical for highly autonomous robot swarms.
+Unlike individual mobile robots, swarm robots are required to estimate not only their own state but also the states of other robots in the swarm.
+In recent years, simultaneous localization and mapping technology (SLAM) \cite{xu2022omni, tian2022kimera, lajoie2020door, choudhary2017distributed} for swarm robots, including aerial swarms \cite{zhou2022swarm,zhou2022racer}, has been greatly developed.
+These methods are well-known as collaborative SLAM (CSLAM) or multi-robot SLAM.

-Due to the size, weight, and power (SWaP) constrain of the aerial robot platform, the primary goal of most SLAM algorithms on aerial robots is to provide input for navigation (planning and control).
-Let's explore a few categories of practical tasks of aerial swarm to find the technology requirements of CSLAM.
-First category is self-assemble aerial swarm \cite{saldana2018modquad} and cooperative transportation \cite{loianno2017cooperative} using of multiple UAVs, in this case, UAVs in the swarm require very precise relative localization (centimeter level) to cooperative with each other in very near distance (usually lower than a meter).
-Second category is inter-UAV collision avoidance \cite{zhou2020ego} and formation flight \cite{lusk2020distributed}, in this case, high accuracy relative localization (centimeter-level to decimeter-level) at few meters are required to avoid collision and maintain flight formation.
+Considering the size, weight, and power (SWaP) constraints of aerial robot platforms, the primary goal of most SLAM algorithms on aerial robots is to provide input (such as trajectories and ESDF map) for planning and control, as shown in Fig. \ref{fig:ri_2}, rather than producing high-quality mesh.
+Let's explore a few categories of practical tasks of aerial swarms to summarize the technology requirements of CSLAM.
+The first category is self-assemble aerial swarm \cite{saldana2018modquad} and cooperative transportation \cite{loianno2017cooperative} using multiple UAVs, in this case, UAVs in the swarm require very precise relative localization (centimeter level) to cooperate with each other at a very close distance (usually less than a meter).
+The second category is inter-UAV collision avoidance \cite{zhou2020ego} and formation flight \cite{lusk2020distributed}, in this case, high accuracy relative localization (centimeter-level to decimeter-level) at a few meters' distance is required to avoid collision and maintain flight formation.
 Another typical task of aerial swarm is cooperative exploration of unknown space.
-Based on our experience \cite{zhou2022racer}, we found it's essential to have a high accuracy relative localization when UAVs are near to each other to avoid inter-drone collision for this task.
-However, when UAVs start to explore the unkown space and fly far away from each other, the relative localization accuracy is not important, and the global consistency of the estimate trajectories is more important to built up the global map of the unknown space.
+In some typical task, e.g., unknown space exploration \cite{zhou2022racer}, it's essential to have a high accuracy relative localization when UAVs are near to each other to avoid inter-UAV collision for this task.
+However, when UAVs start to explore the unknown space and fly far away from each other, the relative localization accuracy is not important, and the global consistency of the estimated trajectories is more important to build up the global map of the unknown space.

-As a summary, at close distances, aerial swarm need high precision relative localization, while for longer distances, high precision relative positioning is not necessary (and difficult to achieve) and global consistency of state estimation is more important.
-Beyond the relative localization, among all these task, the high accuracy ego-motion estimation is essential for maintain stable flight.